curiosity-edu/whiteboard-ai-v1/README.md

   - Adds a new notification card with the response
   - Formats the response with proper math notation
   - Updates the session title if this is the first message
-- Creates a text shape on the canvas:
+- Conditionally creates a text shape on the canvas if "Add to Canvas" is enabled:
   - Positions it near the original selection
   - Applies appropriate styling for AI responses
   - Makes it selectable and movable
 - Updates the history panel with the new interaction
+- Toggle state for "Add to Canvas" is persisted in localStorage

 ### 7. History Management
 - Sessions list view (`GET /api/history`):